-Commencement Fee - A charge of \$60 will be assessed for the student participating in the Commencement Ceremony.
+Commencement Fee - A charge of \$65 (the charge is based on the cost of the cap, gown, and tassel at time of graduation) will be assessed for the student participating in the Commencement Ceremony.

 Transcript Requests - The official transcript request form is available on the Harrisburg University website or electronically submitted via MyHU.
-There will be a \$10.00 charge per transcript requested by standard domestic delivery and \$35.00 per transcript for standard international delivery.
+There will be a \$10.00 charge per transcript requested by standard domestic delivery.